PSU-ICDS/icds_docs/docs/running-jobs/resource-requests.md

 (or multiple features, separated by commas).
 Please see sinfo output above to find various features that can be specified.
 For example, to request `cascadelake` hardware, use `--constraint=cascadelake`.

-For an [interactive job][salloc], constraints are given with a `-C` option to `salloc`:
+For an [interactive job][salloc], constraints are given with a `--constraint` or `-C` option to `salloc`:

 ```
 salloc -N 1 -n 4 -A <alloc> -C <feature> -t 1:00:00
 ```

-!!!warning "Resource requests must match the allocation."
+!!! warning "Resource requests must match the allocation."
     For paid allocations, constraint directives
     must be consistent with the terms of the allocation.
-	For credit accounts, any hardware can be requested.
+    For credit accounts, any hardware in the credit partitions can be requested.

 ## Optimizing usage